COVESA/vissr/tutorial/content/datastore/apache-iotdb/_index.md

 ### Apache IoTDB images
 The Apache IoTDB community maintains pre-built server images upstream to [download](https://iotdb.apache.org/Download/).
 Including containerised Docker images in [Docker Hub](https://hub.docker.com/r/apache/iotdb).
 IoTDB is available in both standalone (edge) and cluster (cloud) versions.
 Standalone is suggested as a starting point.

-The [COVESA Central Data Service Playground](https://github.com/COVESA/cdsp) provides a Docker deployment that combines an Apache IoTDB server (data store) with the WAII VISS data server.
+The [COVESA Central Data Service Playground](https://github.com/COVESA/cdsp) provides a Docker deployment that combines an Apache IoTDB server (data store) with the VISSR VISS data server.

 ### Seeding the database with VSS data
 To seed the database with VSS data the typical steps are: